Prison escapee Danelo Cavalcante captured after 2-week manhunt, Pennsylvania police say

 Images from CBS Philadelphia's chopper showed a crew of officers in camouflage escorting Cavalcante.
 The escaped prisoner appeared to be wearing a Philadelphia Eagles sweatshirt in the footage.
 It was taken after tactical teams converged on an area near their search perimeter in northern West Chester County, where an aircraft had picked up a heat signal overnight, Bivens said.

-The heat signal was detected after 1 a.m., and at that point, the aircraft began to track it.
+A "burglar alarm" sounded around midnight at a residence within the perimeter, according to police.
+Officers did not find Cavalcante, or anyone else, at the residence when they investigated the alarm, but the heat signal eventually leading to his capture was detected in that area after 1 a.m.
+At that point, the aircraft began to track it.
 However, lightning storms moving through the region prevented the craft from continuing its flight and tactical team members instead formed a new perimeter around the spot where the heat signal had shown up.
 The manhunt resumed Wednesday morning.

 "They were able to move in very quietly they had the element of surprise," Bivens said.